Skip to Content

 Soaring across migration routes called flyways, like super highways in the sky, billions of birds cross deserts, mountains and oceans during migration.

 Migration is one of the great wonders of the natural world.
 Birds survive journeys covering thousands of kilometres across the world’s harshest environments, facing a myriad of threats on their way.
-How on earth do they do it?
+Forging connections between countries and continents, migratory birds are symbols of hope and vitality across a myriad of cultures.

 Nearly 10% of all migratory birds are threatened.
 To save the flyways we need to adapt, mitigate and overcome four major threats: climate crisis, habitat degradation, illegal hunting and collision with energy infrastructure.
 The international dimension of the threats and the need for conservation measures beyond national boundaries provide a powerful and compelling argument for why we must work together to protect the flyways.